brannondorsey/ofBook_IntroToGraphics/FirstDraft.md

 Why does any of that matter?
 We are moving into the territory of vector graphics by using freeform shapes in openFrameworks.
 We are going to be using structures that allow us to store and draw paths.

-#### 1.2a Hello Path ####
+#### 1.2a Hello Polyline ####

 Create a new project and call it something like PathBrush.
-Say hello to [`ofPolyline'](http://www.openframeworks.cc/documentation/graphics/ofPolyline.html "ofPolyline Documentation Page"), who is about to become our buddy.
+Say hello to [`ofPolyline`](http://www.openframeworks.cc/documentation/graphics/ofPolyline.html "ofPolyline Documentation Page"), who is about to become our buddy.
 What's an ofPolyline?
 It is a data structure that allows you to store a series of sequential points and then draw them to create a line or shape.
 Like with `ofColor` and `ofVec2f`, `ofPolyline` gives you a bunch of handy helper functions to make life easier.

 How about we get acquainted with ofPolyline in the context of some code?
 Let's define three `ofPolylines` in the header file (.h):